rayepps/oapispec/README.md

 ## Getting Started

-In this example the `spec` resulted by generating the schema is a valid swagger dict/json spec that can be used in a swagger ui.
+In this very simplified example the `spec` resulted by generating the schema is a valid swagger dict/json spec that can be used in a swagger ui.
 ```py
 from http import HTTPStatus